 Current SEND updates

-The Government os transforming the system for children and young people with special educational needs (SEN), including those who are disabled, so that services consistently support the best outcomes for them.
-The Bill will extend the SEN system from birth to 25, giving children, young people and their parents/carers greater control and choice in decisions and ensuring needs are properly met.
-It takes forward the reform programme set out in Support ans aspiration: A new approach to special educational needs and disability: Progress and next steps by:
+The Government is transforming the system for children and young people with special educational needs (SEN), including those who are disabled, so that services consistently support the best outcomes for them.
+The Act extended the SEN system from birth to 25, giving children, young people and their parents/carers greater control and choice in decisions and ensuring needs are properly met.
+It takes forward the reform programme set out in Support and aspiration: A new approach to special educational needs and disability: Progress and next steps by: